szczyglis-dev/py-gpt/docs/source/modes.rst

 Built-in file loaders (offline): ``text files``, ``pdf``, ``csv``, ``md``, ``docx``, ``json``, ``epub``, ``xlsx``.
 You can extend this list in ``Settings / Llama-index`` by providing list of online loaders (from ``LlamaHub``).
 All loaders included for offline use are also from ``LlamaHub``, but they are attached locally with all necessary library dependencies included.
+You can also develop and provide your own custom offline loader and register it within the application.

-**From version ``2.0.100`` Llama-index is also integrated with database - you can use data from database (your history contexts) as additional context in discussion.
+**From version 2.0.100 Llama-index is also integrated with database - you can use data from database (your history contexts) as additional context in discussion.
-Options for indexing existing context history or enabling real-time indexing new ones (from database) are available in ``Settings / Llama-index`` section.**
+Options for indexing existing context history or enabling real-time indexing new ones (from database) are available in "Settings / Llama-index" section.**

-**WARNING:** remember that when indexing content, API calls to the embedding model (``text-embedding-ada-002``) are used.
+**WARNING:** remember that when indexing content, API calls to the embedding model (text-embedding-ada-002) are used.
 Each indexing consumes additional tokens.
 Always control the number of tokens used on the OpenAI page.

 **Tip:** when using ``Chat with files`` you are using additional context from db data and files indexed from ``data`` directory, not the files sending via ``Attachments`` tab.